-What are the best brands of oil pastel paper?
+What are the most trusted brands of oil pastel paper?

 There is a vast array of brands for oil pastel papers you can consider.
 The brands mentioned on the list such as Faber-Castell, Strathmore, Sennelier, U.S Art Supply, Mi-Teintes, and Canson are some of the popular picks on the market.
 They offer a great lineup of quality papers that are compatible with different art mediums including oil pastels.
 Some of these brands, however, offer quality papers that are specifically designed for oil pastels.

-You may start with these popular brands if you are an aspiring artist and still working on your skills and finding the best art materials and mediums.
+You may start with these popular brands if you are an aspiring artist and still working on your skills and finding the most trusted art materials and mediums.
 However, it won’t hurt to try other brands as long as they have durable quality and ideal thickness and weight.